Betty (slave): Relationship with Andrew Judge

-Andrew Judge, the father of Betty's daughter, Ona, came to the colonies in 1772 from England as an indentured servant.
-Washington bought Judge's labor, and Judge worked as a tailor at Mount Vernon.
-Betty was around 34 years old when Judge arrived at Mount Vernon and she likely met him due to the work that they both did with textiles and tailoring.
-Judge eventually worked off his indentured servitude and left Mount Vernon in the 1780s.
+Andrew Judge, an English tailor, came to the colonies in 1772 as an indentured servant.
+Washington bought his indenture contract, and Judge worked as a tailor at Mount Vernon until about 1780.
+Betty was around 34 years old when Judge arrived, and she likely interacted with him due to the work that they both did with textiles and tailoring.
+Judge was the purported father of Betty's daughter, Oney.
+He eventually worked off his indentures and left Mount Vernon about 1780, settling in Alexandria, Virginia.
 We do not know if their relationship was consensual.

 Later life and death

-Slave Cemetery at George Washington's Mount Vernon.
+Slave Cemetery at Mount Vernon.
 Likely Betty's final resting place.

 While her children Austin and Ona were working in Philadelphia, Betty labored at Mount Vernon.
 She became a grandmother to eighteen grandchildren.
 However, tragedy struck in 1794 when her son, Austin, drowned while traveling back to Virginia from Philadelphia.
 Erica Dunbar states that this "news was too much for Austin's mother [Betty] to bear."
 Betty at this point was fatigued by her lifelong work as a slave and had been sick.
 She eventually died at Mount Vernon in 1795, around 57 years old.
 Of her death George Washington said "It is happy for old Betty, and her children and friends, that she is taken of[f] the stage; her life must have been miserable to herself, and troublesome to all those around her."

-Betty never escaped the bonds of slavery and labored at the White House plantation and Mount Vernon for her entire life.
+Betty never escaped the bonds of slavery and labored at White House Plantation and Mount Vernon for her entire life.
 However, two of her daughters, Ona Judge Staines and Philadelphia Costin, did escape their bonds and lived out their lives as free women of color.